 What is Meghan Markle's net worth?

 Having quit royal life to pursue a more private life in America, the royals raised eyebrows with their decision to pursue deals with Netflix and Spotify.
-Prince Harry later claimed his father, the Prince of Wales, cut them off financially following their decision to quit royal life and said he had no other choice but to invest in their new celebrity status in order to protect the savings he has from his late mother.
+Prince Harry later claimed he was "cut off" financially following their decision to quit royal life and said he had no other choice but to invest in their new celebrity status in order to protect the savings he has from his late mother.

 In that bombshell interview with Oprah Winfrey, Prince Harry said, "We didn’t have a plan.
 [The Netflix deal] was suggested by somebody else by the point of where my family literally cut me off financially, and I had to afford security for us.
 [They cut me off] In the first quarter of 2020.
 But I've got what my mum left me, and, without that, we would not have been able to do this.”